n4demo/learn-to-containerise/docker-apps/linux/ubuntu/readme.md

 docker ps
 ```

-8. Use the ContainerID to access and run a shell prompt in the container.
+8. Use the ContainerID to access and run a shell (command) prompt in the container.
 With a few Linux commands: navigate the file structure, determine the running account, install Curl command into the container.
 What happens to the upgrade and Curl after the container is stopped - where are they?

 ```
 docker exec --interactive -t ContainerID sh